roshan-lal-dia/tech-travelers-journal/README.md

   - 13-08-2023
 * day 1 of purificatio
 * spirit and body
+  - 19-08-2023
+* new room decors with posters
+* everything planned to be planned
+* cue set, phase 3 life begins in 20th aug 2023
+* indha vaati Miss e aagadhu

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code